api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 ## Processing fulfillments

-After the auction winner is updates the price feed(s), they are expected to report the fulfillment back to the OEV network to get part of their collateral released.
+After the auction winner is awarded, they are expected to fulfill their duties by paying for the awarded OEV bid.
+After they've made the transaction on the target chain, they are expected to report the fulfillment back to the OEV network to get part of their collateral released.
 Auctioneer periodically queries the OEV Network logs for such events, by doing the following:

 1. Fetch all logs regarding fulfillments for sufficient time period - AwardedBid, ReportedFulfillment, ConfirmedFulfillment and